psych252/psych252book/docs/14-power_analysis.md

 The procedure will be very similar to the Binomial test above.
 The only thing that changes really is how we generate the data (and then some small wrangling differences).

-Let's say that we collected the following pilotdata set:
+Let's say that we collected the following pilot data set:

 ```r
 set.seed(1)

 # parameters
 n = 10
 mean1 = 10